hylang/hy/docs/language/api.rst

 -----

 `break` is used to break out from a loop.
 It terminates the loop immediately.

-The following example has an infinite while loop that is terminated as soon as the user enters `k`.
+The following example has an infinite `while` loop that is terminated as soon as the user enters `k`.

 .. code-block:: clj

     (while True (if (= "k" (raw-input "? "))
                   (break)
                   (print "Try again")))

 cond
 ----

-`cond` macro can be used to build nested if-statements.

-The following example shows the relationship between the macro and the expanded
+`cond` can be used to build nested if-statements.
+The following example shows the relationship between the macro and the expanded code:
-code:

 .. code-block:: clj